 Part Time – 18.5 hours per week

-THE ROLES ARE FIXED TERM CONTRACTS FOR 2 YEARS
+THE ROLE IS A FIXED TERM CONTRACTS FOR 18 MONTHS

 With a 3-month probationary period.

-The four organisations of EQUALITY TOGETHER; BTM; BRADFORD PEOPLE FIRST & PEOPLE FIRST KEIGHLEY & CRAVEN are seeking to recruit 4 x Part Time Programme Workers, the people appointed to these posts will play a key role within the newly funded Bradford Innovation Fund Project.
+The four organisations of EQUALITY TOGETHER; BTM; BRADFORD PEOPLE FIRST & PEOPLE FIRST KEIGHLEY & CRAVEN are seeking to recruit 1 x Part Time Programme Worker each, the individual appointed to this post will play a key role within the newly funded Bradford Innovation Fund Project.

 As a Programme Worker you will support the four partner organisations to deliver the projects primary objectives:

-Closing Date for returning completed applications is 12noon on Monday 28th September 2020, with interviews taking place shortly after.
+Closing Date for returning completed applications is 12noon on Monday 18th January 2021, with interviews taking place on both Wednesday 20th & Thursday 21st January 2021.

 Successful candidates will be required to undertake a full DBS check